equinix/terraform-provider-equinix/website/docs/r/project.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Project on Packet.net
-* `payment_method_id` - The UUID of payment method for this project that belongs to the same organization_id.
-If you keep it empty, Packet API will pick your default Payment Method.
+* `payment_method_id` - The UUID of payment method for this project.
+The payment method and the project need to belong to the same organization (passed with `organization_id`, or default).
 * `organization_id` - The UUID of Organization under which you want to create the project.
 If you leave it out, the project will be create under your the default Organization of your account.
-* bgp_config - Optional BGP settings.
+* `bgp_config` - Optional BGP settings.
 Refer to [Packet guide for BGP](https://support.packet.com/kb/articles/bgp).

 Once you set the BGP config in a project, it can't be removed (due to a limitation in the Packet API).
 It can be updated.